Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Cerebral palsy refers to a class of non-progressive neurological disorders that have permanent effects on people's sensory-motor abilities and appear in infancy or early childhood.
-Purpose of the present study was to examine the effect of linear and non-linear pedagogical training on static balance ability of children with hemiplegic cerebral palsy.
+Introduction: Cerebral Palsy (CP) refers to a class of non-progressive neurological disorders that permanently affect individuals' sensory-motor abilities and typically appear in infancy or early childhood.
+The present study aimed to investigate the effect of linear and nonlinear training methods on the static balance ability of children with hemiplegic CP.

-Twenty boys with cerebral palsy (ranged 7-12 years old) were selected by a convenience sampling method and were divided into the experimental and control groups.
-Sharpend Rumberg Test was used to assess the static balance scores.
-The linear and non-linear pedagogical groups performed exercises designed for each group during 4 weeks, three days a week and one hour for each day.
-MANCOVA and ANCOVA Tests were used at p<0.05 level to analyze the data.
+Methods: A total of 20 boys with hemiplegic CP, aged 7-12 years, were selected through convenience sampling and they were assigned into experimental and control groups.
+The Sharpened Romberg test was used to measure static balance scores.
+The linear and nonlinear training groups performed specific exercises for four weeks, three days a week, and one hour per session for each method.
+Multivariate Analysis of Covariance (MANCOVA) and univariate Analysis of Covariance (ANCOVA) were conducted at a significance level of P≤0.05.

-According to the research findings, there was a significant difference between the two groups of linear and non-linear pedagogical methods at least in one variable of static balance (p= 0/001).
-Also, based on higher scores of non-linear pedagogical group, this training method compared to the linear resulted in better static balance scores (with eyes open and closed) in children with hemiplegic cerebral palsy.
+Findings: The results showed a significant difference between the linear and nonlinear training methods in at least one of the static balance variables (p=0.001).
+Additionally, considering the higher scores of the nonlinear group, this training method resulted in better static balance scores (with eyes open and closed) compared to the linear method in children with hemiplegic CP.

-In general, the results of the current research emphasize the importance of non-linear training in improving the static balance of children with hemiplegic cerebral palsy, and the results confirm the constraint-oriented approach.
+Conclusion: Overall, the findings of this study emphasize the importance of the nonlinear training method in improving the static balance of children with hemiplegic CP and support the constraint-led approach

 Keywords